Arts For All Network Programme 2026

 What: Arts For All Network regional hui and front of house accessibility training

 North Island regional hui and workshop registrations are now open.
-We will be visiting 5 regions in August and September to hold local arts accessibility hui and training workshops on welcoming Deaf and disabled audiences.
+Following our Hawke's Bay visit, we are visiting more 4 regions in August and September to hold local arts accessibility hui and training workshops on welcoming Deaf and disabled audiences.
 Check out our Humanitix event page to get dates, details and information, and register for a hui and a workshop in your region.

 North Island visits schedule